KitwareMedical/UltrasoundIntersonApps/README.md

 # TODO

-1. A muex lock (or maybe some other clever option) is required to guarantee that the optic nerve estimate is not done on the same image twice.
-(Is relatively unliley to happen and does not cause nay further harm but wasted computation)
-2. The optic nerve width estimates are not stored in order (display of estimate sis out order)
+1. Cleanup code
+2. Simply optic nerev estimator.
 3. The OpticNerveEstimator is allocated and deallcoated every time (and all the filters required).
 Shouls set this up as a a pipeline
+4. The optic nerve width estimates are not stored in order (display of estimate sis out order)

+##Done
+1. A mutex lock (or maybe some other clever option) is required to guarantee that the optic nerve estimate is not done on the same image twice.
+(Is relatively unliley to happen and does not cause nay further harm but wasted computation)